donalotiarnaigh/cork-city-housing-analysis-public/docs/project/work_breakdown_structure.md

   - Identified requirements for final 1.5k-3k word report
   - Planned structure for public code repository
   - Determined which datasets need to be included for reproducibility
   - Scheduled final review of all deliverables prior to submission

+- Completed Public Repository (5.2) - May 3, 2025
+  - Created GitHub repository at https://github.com/donalotiarnaigh/cork-city-housing-analysis-public
+  - Added comprehensive documentation including README, DATA.md, and CONTRIBUTING.md
+  - Included MIT License with copyright notice
+  - Organized code with clean directory structure following best practices
+  - Included essential datasets required to run the application
+  - Removed utility scripts and development files to keep the repository clean
+  - Created deployment instructions for various hosting environments